Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

 * Armor skills increase by a percentage of the damage blocked, or by simply moving in the armor
 * Block increases by a percentage of raw damage blocked, or by shield bashing.

+Note:
+* The % of damage done is calculated at engine level and is identical to vanilla.
+I am unable to find a exact figure for this component.

 ---

 ### Spell XP